paulscherrerinstitute/sf_daq_buffer/sf-buffer/README.md

 ### File writing

-Files are written to disk in "frame" bunches - each frame is first assembled from multiple received packets, and then written to disk as a block.
-This is the complete frame from one module (module assembly is done in the writer).
+Files are written to disk in frames - one write to disk per frame.
+This gives us a relaxed 10ms interval of 1 MB writes.

 #### File format